Enforcing Chapter 556 helps make Florida's communities safer

 Emergency Responders Play Key Role in Okaloosa Gas District Safety Effort

 Every day, over two million miles of underground pipeline safely transport and distribute natural gas to millions of consumers in the United States.
 From design and construction to operations and maintenance, natural gas pipeline companies and utilities like Okaloosa Gas District set high standards to keep this system incident free.
 A key component of this safety commitment involves having an emergency preparedness plan in place and partnering with local emergency responders.
-“When responding to a natural gas pipeline emergency, it’s critical that we all work together to keep residents safe, especially since emergency officials may be the first ones on the scene,” explains David Cole, Safety Director for the District.
+“When responding to a natural gas pipeline emergency, it’s critical that we all work together to keep residents safe, especially since emergency officials may be the first ones on the scene,” explains Brent Haywood, Vice President of Operations for the District.

 Although Okaloosa Gas District holds timely briefings to train emergency officials and share our emergency response plan, you may request a copy of this plan at any time by contacting Okaloosa Gas District at 850-729-4700.
 You can also call this number for information about upcoming training sessions and events.